Buying Professional Indemnity Insurance....

 As today’s business environment is much more litigious than it used to be, even the most established businesses can find themselves in a reputation-damaging dispute with a client over a mistake.
-Claims can still be brought against you even if you do not accept you have been negligent or if you provided your service free of charge.
+Claims can still be brought against you even if you do not accept you have been negligent.

 How big is the market?

 The internet has now made this class of insurance very accessible and affordable.
-An estimated 250,000 small businesses now purchase their PI insurance online, although buying PI online is certainly not suitable for every business.
+An estimated 500,000 small businesses / freelancers now purchase their PI insurance online, although buying PI online is certainly not suitable for every business.

 More complex professions and larger firms need to source and buy their PI insurance using the services of a broker.
 If you need a broker service we are available on 01934 710144 or send us a message.